Combinatorial model categories are equivalent to presentable quasicategories

 \subsection Further directions

-We expect the methods developed in this paper to be applicable to other similar statements, some of which are indicated in \vconjsmc\ and \vconjemc.
+We expect the methods developed in this paper to be applicable to other similar statements, some of which are indicated in ^!{conjecture symmetric monoidal} and ^!{conjecture enriched}.
 Considerations of length prevent us from including proofs in this article.

-\conjsmc \proclaim Conjecture.
-The relative functor from the relative category of combinatorial symmetric monoidal model categories to the relative category of closed symmetric monoidal presentable quasicategories that sends a monoidal model category to its underlying symmetric monoidal quasicategory is a ^{Dwyer–Kan equivalence} of relative categories.
+\proclaim Conjecture. ^^={conjecture symmetric monoidal} The relative functor from the relative category of combinatorial symmetric monoidal model categories to the relative category of closed symmetric monoidal presentable quasicategories that sends a monoidal model category to its underlying symmetric monoidal quasicategory is a ^{Dwyer–Kan equivalence} of relative categories.
 In particular, the underlying quasicategories are also equivalent.

 Nikolaus–Sagave [\NS, Theorem~1.1, Theorem~2.8] show that the underlying symmetric monoidal quasicategory functor is homotopy essentially surjective and homotopy full on 1-morphisms.